 - No Framing is Permitted.
 You agree not to frame Biotech Strategy Blog within another web site or provide links to framed content.
 Displaying Biotech Strategy Blog on any other web site in a way that “frames” or surrounds a page with third-party content, materials or branding is expressly prohibited without an agreement in writing.
 This no-framing policy will be enforced to the fullest extent provided by copyright, trademark and contract law.

 - No liability for Errors or Omissions.
-You agree that the Biotech Strategy Blog, the author of any blog posts and the blog Publisher, Icarus Consultants LLC will not be liable, under any circumstances and in any way, for any errors or omissions, loss or damage of any kind incurred as a result of use of any content posted on this site.
+You agree that the Biotech Strategy Blog, the author of any blog posts, the current blog Publisher and prior blog Publisher(s) will not be liable, under any circumstances and in any way, for any errors or omissions, loss or damage of any kind incurred as a result of use of any content posted on this site.

 - DMCA Copyright Complaints.
 The Biotech Strategy Blog respects the intellectual property of others and requires that our users do the same.
 In the event that you believe that your work has been copied or your intellectual property rights have been infringed, you should send the notice required by the DMCA to the designated DMCA agent: Pieter Droppert via email: pieter AT biotechstrategyblog DOT com.

 - License to use comments.
-By making any comment or post on this blog, you agree to automatically grant the Biotech Strategy Blog and the Publisher of the Blog, with a world-wide, non-exclusive, perpetual, royalty-free license to your Content in connection with the operation of the blog and associated services.
+By making any comment or post on this blog, you agree to automatically grant the Biotech Strategy Blog, the Publisher of the Blog and their successors with a world-wide, non-exclusive, perpetual, royalty-free license to your Content in connection with the operation of the blog and associated services.
 This includes, without limitation, the rights to copy, distribute, transmit, publicly display, publicly perform, reproduce, edit, translate and transmit and reformat your Content and/or to incorporate it into a collective or derivative work.

 - Right to provide Information.
 By submitting a comment on this blog for publication you represent and warrant that you own the content or possess all necessary rights required to upload, input or submit the content.